How the Pay As You Earn system works

 Total collected = £2,704

 For NIC purposes, in both her jobs, she will pay £10.08 a week, so a total of £20.16 per week and an amount of £1,048.32 annually.
 The weekly amount is calculated as £250 - £166 = £84 x 12% = £10.08.
 The fact she is working two jobs is not taken into consideration for NIC like it is for tax.
 Her NIC liabilities for her two jobs are calculated totally independently from each other and are not compared to an overall annual amount, like for tax.
-(There is an “annual maximum” of contributions that applies where someone has two or more jobs but this only really affects those.)
+(There is an “annual maximum” of contributions that applies where someone has two or more jobs but this only really affects those on higher incomes.)

 Employers with employees under 21 years old do not have to pay Class 1 secondary contributions (that is, the employers contribution) in respect of their pay, providing the earnings are less than £50,000 per annum (£962 per week or £4,167 per month).

-The employee will continue to pay National insurance at the usual rates – so this is a benefit only to the employer.
+The employee will continue to pay National Insurance at the usual rates – so this is a benefit only to the employer.

 Full details of the scheme can be found on GOV.UK.